-City Hall Project Fund - This fund is a capital project fund type and accounts for capital improvements to the new City Hall using proceeds of long term debt.
+Capital Improvements Fund - This fund is a capital project fund type and accounts for capital improvements to the City.

 Proprietary Funds:

 Water Utility Fund - This fund is used to account for the activities related to the operation of the water distribution system.